santimirandarp/blog/basics_webpack.md

 # What is Webpack
 Webpack is used to compile JavaScript modules.
-Use it as CLI or Node API.
-(Loading webpack into a js file, or webpack-stream for gulp).
+Use it as CLI or NodeJS script (js file, or webpack-stream for gulp).
+Best thing is we can use import and require for the front end files, bundle into one, and plug the result in the html files.
+In the bundling, loads of processing can be done, like traspiling with babel.

 ## How to Install and Run
-npm install webpack [webpack-cli] [webpack-streams] --save-dev
+`npm install [webpack] [webpack-cli] [webpack-streams] --save-dev`

 ## Import/Export
 Webpack will resolve the import/export graph.
 Note that webpack will not alter any code other than import and export statements.
 If you are using other ES2015 features, make sure to use a transpiler such as Babel via webpack's loader system.

 ## Loaders
 Loaders are transformations that are applied to the source code of a module.
-They allow you to pre-process files as you import or “load” them.
-Thus, loaders are kind of like “tasks” in other build tools and provide a powerful way to handle front-end build steps.
+Pre-process files as you import or “load” them.
+Thus, loaders are like “tasks” in other build tools.

-module.rules allows you to specify several loaders within your webpack configuration.
-This is a concise way to display loaders, and helps to maintain clean code.
-It also offers you a full overview of each respective loader.
+Within `module.rules` array we specify several loaders within your webpack configuration.

 Loaders are evaluated/executed from right to left (or from bottom to top).